gusztavvargadr/packer/README.md

 ### Building a native virtual machine image

-Clone this repo, and navigate to the root directory of the clone using PowerShell.
+Clone this repo [including the submodules][GitCloneRecursive], and navigate to the root directory of the clone using PowerShell.
 Type the following command to list all the available templates you can build:

 ```powershell
 $ .\ci.ps1 [info]